Fordham Forward General FAQs

 Fully vaccinated students and employees are not required to wear masks in any location on campus, indoors or out, including residence and dining halls, athletics facilities, classrooms, offices, conference rooms, hallways, elevators, and other spaces.
 On-campus personnel may continue to wear masks if they prefer to do so.

 How will the University monitor the Fordham community for symptoms of COVID-19?

-Fordham will utilize a telehealth program to prescreen and monitor staff, students, and some visitors to campus.
-Visitors, guests, or members of the Fordham community who are not able to utilize the pre-screening program will be required to have a temperature check prior to being given access to campus.
-Learn more about the screening program.
+Fordham will utilize a screening program called VitalCheck to screen and monitor staff, students, and some visitors to campus.
+Visitors, guests, or members of the Fordham community who are not able to utilize the screening program will be required to have a temperature check prior to being given access to campus.
+Learn more about the VitalCheck screening program.

 What if someone on campus tests positive for COVID-19?